alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 ### Deployment on MPS3 board

-> **NOTE**: These instructions are valid only if the evaluation is being done using the MPS3 FPGA platform using either `SSE-200` or `SSE-300`.
+> **NOTE**: These instructions are valid only if the evaluation is being done using the MPS3 FPGA platform using `SSE-300`.

 To run the application on MPS3 platform, firstly it's necessary to make sure that the platform has been set up using the correct configuration.